Dear Prime Minister, Chancellor, and Secretary of State,

 3. Reducing unnecessary regulatory burden and releasing funds for investment

-- We will review our regulatory capital reserving requirements for master trusts with a view to ensuring it is proportionate, which could unlock hundreds of millions of pounds for investment.
+- We will review our regulatory capital reserving requirements for master trusts to ensure they are proportionate, which could unlock hundreds of millions of pounds for investment.

-- We will review all our regulatory interventions and legislation to assess their value to make sure we are targeting interventions in a way that deliver the greatest benefit to savers and the economy, and to propose removal of unnecessary legislation.
+- We will review all our regulatory interventions and legislation to assess their value to make sure we are targeting interventions in a way that deliver the greatest benefit to savers, which could in turn benefit the economy, and to propose removal of unnecessary legislation.

 4. Driving growth through digital and data enablement

-- We will set up an industry data and digital working group to develop the maturity of the pensions industry in digital, data and technology unlocking its transformative potential.
+- We will enhance market innovation by setting up an industry data and digital working group seeking a sea change in the maturity of the pensions industry in digital, data and technology unlocking its transformative potential.

 5. Supporting market innovation